The drawbacks of P2P loans marketplaces

 DoFinance offers a very simple way to invest in P2P loans.
-The platform has recently updated their offer; currently there are three options to choose from, depending on how long you want to invest for.
+The platform has recently updated their offer; currently there are as many as five options to choose from, depending on how long you want to invest for.
 Interest rates can reach 11% for durations above 6 months, which is great.
 The investment process itself is dead simple, and there’s no surprise regarding the final returns.

-Unfortunately, understanding the differences between the different strategies can be hard; they mostly lie in the fine print regarding early withdrawal depending on the selected interest rate.
+Unfortunately, understanding the differences between the different strategies can be hard; they mostly lie in the fine print regarding early withdrawal.
 I encourage you to read my complete DoFinance review for details; overall, you’ll have to accept both a penalty and some delay if you want to withdraw your funds before the planned date.

 DoFinance’s pros and cons

 - Investing is as trivial as it was before

 - 11% interest rate for 6 months duration is great

 - There are too many strategies to choose from

 - The withdrawal conditions are hard to understand as they vary from one offer to another